NieGrzegorz/DevNotes/Rust/Core concepts and syntax.md

 - Statement is an instruction that perform an action and does not return a value
 - Expression evaluate to a resulting value
 - Rust is expression-based language
+- If you add semicolon at the end of expression it makes it a statement

 ```Rust
 let y = 6; //statement